 4. THEY’RE USED

 That means you can take them out for a drive to the lake, park them in the garage outside your house, or cruise around town without having to worry about losing thousands of dollars.
-Obviously, if they break down after only two days of ownership there is no advantage whatsoever, but otherwise enjoy!
+Obviously, if they break down after only two days of ownership there is no pros and cons of buying a car advantage whatsoever, but otherwise enjoy!

 5. THEY’RE MORE AFFORDABLE TO MAINTAIN